decole/smarthome-symfony/README.md

 The command below can be called from an external cron, or added to add to the database as a task that runs every minute and call `make cron`

-`php bin/console cli:cron` - command to activate periodic tasks - works through supervisor, is activated every minute you need to create criteria for such tasks in the `Domain/PeriodicHandleCriteria/Criteria` see examples in folder.
+`php bin/console cli:cron` - command to activate periodic tasks - works through supervisor.

-PeriodicHandleCriteriaCompiler - criteria are registered through dependency injection by service tag in CriteriaChainService.php

 ## MQTT